slatedocs/slate/source/includes/v4/_tickets.md

 - locales are available with the `locale` parameter, see more in the locale section
 - by_museum_ids (Array of museum ids), filter by museums, see museums section
 - by_exhibition_ids (Array of exhibition ids), filter by exhibitions, see exhibitions section
+- by_bookable (Boolean, true|false, default: all), filter by general bookability for current account (or public)

 ### Available parameters: